 We are in the development stage and have raised capital since our inception through the issuance of our equity securities.
+As of December 31, 2009, we had a working capital deficiency of approximately \$2,456,000 and approximately \$2,000,000 in cash.
+Subsequent to year end through March 11, 2010, we have received approximately \$7,400,000 from the exercise of warrants.
+We have used the net proceeds to fund our operations and provide working capital for general corporate purposes.

-As of September 30, 2009, we had approximately \$4,016,248 in cash as compared to approximately \$457,155 as of December 31, 2008.
-We expect to finance future cash needs primarily through proceeds from equity or debt financings, loans, and/or collaborative agreements with corporate partners.
-We have used the net proceeds from the sale of common and preferred stock for general corporate purposes, which have included funding research and development, litigation efforts and working capital needs.
+We expect to finance future cash needs primarily through proceeds from equity or debt financings, loans, joint ventures, and/or collaborative agreements with corporate and strategic partners.
+We also intend to license our patent portfolio, technology and software, including our secure domain name registry service.